Paschas/Text2Speech/README.md

 # Text2Speech
-A simple Text-to-Speech NN project
+A simple Text-to-Speech NN project.
+> Caution: LLMs are used in the creation of this project

 ## Todo List